cifuentes01/CitiBikeNYC/README.md

 Information of three months of 2020 was downloaded from [Citi Bike Data](https://www.citibikenyc.com/system-data) webpage.
 The data was cleaned and appended into one file using Pandas.

-The final report and dashboard has been uploaded in [Tableau Public](https://public.tableau.com/profile/ana.cifuentes#!/vizhome/CityBikeNYC_15959861668270/2020CityBikeNYCStory?publish=yes).
+The final report and dashboard have been uploaded in [Tableau Public](https://public.tableau.com/profile/ana.cifuentes#!/vizhome/CityBikeNYC_15959861668270/2020CityBikeNYCStory?publish=yes).